 Data sketches are a collaboration between Nadieh and Shirley, where they choose a topic and visualize it by the end of the month.
 The collaboration started for many reasons: they weren’t creating as many personal data visualization projects, so they were looking for the motivation to make more.
-They wanted to explore their creativity, to experiment with the tools that are out there, to learn from each other, and to have fun.
+They wanted to explore their creativity, to experiment with the tools that are out there, learn from each other, and have fun.

 Tomas, Senior Developer:Shirley and Nadieh highlighted their favorite months of data, sketches, and code: what made them their favorites, the mistakes made along the way, and how they overcame them.
-They hope that by sharing their visualizations’ humble, ugly duckling beginnings and many iterations will inspire others to create their own unique and compelling visualizations.
+They hope that sharing their visualizations’ humble, ugly duckling beginnings and many iterations will inspire others to create their own unique and compelling visualizations.

 David Khourshid – Getting Reactive with CSS